 - swelling of the stomach area

 What is the most important information I should know about Hydrocortisone?

 - Corticosteroids may affect growth rate in CHILDREN and teenagers in some cases.
-They may need regular growth checks while they use hydrocortisone.
+They may need regular growth checks while they use Hydrocortisone.

-For short-term use of Hydrocortisone Pascual Laboratories according to the life - hypersensitivity to hydrocortisone.
+For short-term use of Hydrocortisone Sunward Pharmaceutical according to the life - hypersensitivity to hydrocortisone.
 For intraarticular administration and injection directly into the lesion: previous arthroplasty, abnormal bleeding (endogenous or caused by the use of anticoagulants), intra-articular fracture, infection (septic) inflammatory process in joints and periarticular infections (including history), and also general infectious disease marked juxta-articular osteoporosis, lack of signs of inflammation in the joint ("dry" joint, such as osteoarthrosis without synovitis), marked bone destruction and deformity of joints (sharp narrowing of joint space, ankylosis), instability of the joint as a result of arthritis, aseptic necrosis of the epiphyses of bones forming the joint.

 For external use: bacterial, viral, fungal skin diseases, tuberculosis, skin, cutaneous manifestations of syphilis, tumors of the skin, post-vaccination period, violation of the integrity of the skin (ulcers, wounds), children's age (up to 2 years, with itching in the anal area - up to 12 years), rosacea, acne vulgaris, perioral dermatitis.